euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 ### call

-The `call` function on the Conductor allows users to invoke functions on vaults and other target smart contracts.
+The `call` function on the CVP allows users to invoke functions on vaults and other target smart contracts.
 Unless the `msg.sender` is the same as the `onBehalfOfAccount`, users *must* go through this function.
-This is because vaults themselves don't understand sub-accounts or operators, and only need to verify that they are being invoked by the conductor (see the Authentication By Vaults section).
+This is because vaults themselves don't understand sub-accounts or operators, and only need to verify that they are being invoked by the CVP (see the Authentication By Vaults section).

 `call` also allows users to invoke arbitrary contracts, with arbitrary calldata.
-These other contracts will see the conductor as `msg.sender`.
-For this reason, it is critical that the Conductor itself never be given any special privileges, or hold any token or ETH balances (except for a few corner cases where it is temporarily safe, see the Conductor Contract Privilege section).
+These other contracts will see the CVP as `msg.sender`.
+For this reason, it is critical that the CVP itself never be given any special privileges, or hold any token or ETH balances (except for a few corner cases where it is temporarily safe, see the CVP Contract Privilege section).

-Batches can be composed of calls to the Conductor itself, and external `execute` calls (when the `targetContract` is not the Conductor).
-Calling the conductor is how users can enable collateral from within a batch, for example.
+Batches can be composed of calls to the CVP itself, and external `call` calls (when the `targetContract` is not the CVP).
+Calling the CVP is how users can enable collateral from within a batch, for example.

 Batches will often be a mixture of external calls, some of which call vaults and some of which call other unrelated contracts.
 For example, a user might withdraw from one vault, then perform a swap on Uniswap, and then deposit into another vault.

-### forward
+### callFromControllerToCollateral

-The `forward` function can only be used in one specific case: When a controller vault wants to invoke a function on a collateral vault on behalf of the account under its control.
+The `callFromControllerToCollateral` function can only be used in one specific case: When a controller vault wants to invoke a function on a collateral vault on behalf of the account under its control.
 The typical use-case for this is a liquidation.
 The controller vault would detect that an account entered violation due to a price movement, and seize some of collateral asset to repay the debt.

-This is accomplished is by the controller vault calling `forward` and passing the collateral vault as the target contract and the violator as `onBehalfOfAccount`.
+This is accomplished is by the controller vault calling `callFromControllerToCollateral` and passing the collateral vault as the target contract and the violator as `onBehalfOfAccount`.
 The controller would construct a `withdraw` call using the its own address as the `receiver`.
 The collateral vault does not need to know that the funds are being withdrawn due to a liquidation.

 ### Execution Contexts

-As mentioned above, when interacting with the Conductor, it is often useful to defer certain checks until the end of the transaction.
+As mentioned above, when interacting with the CVP, it is often useful to defer certain checks until the end of the transaction.
 This allows a user to temporarily violate some of the constraints imposed by the vaults being interacted with, so long as the constraints are satisfied at the end of the transaction.

 In order to implement this, the CVP maintains an *execution context* which holds two sets of addresses in regular or transient storage (if supported): `accountStatusChecks` and `vaultStatusChecks`.
 The execution context will also contain the `onBehalfOfAddress` that has currently been authenticated, so it can be queried for by a vault (see security considerations).